1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 • Abdominal X-rays to detect air-fluid levels and pinpoint blockage sites.

-• CT scans to visualize the exact location, cause, and severity of the obstruction.
+• CT scans to know the precise position, cause and magnitude of the impediment.

 Blood Tests